Revision 24-3; Effective Sept. 1, 2024

 • U.S. passport.

-As a condition for receiving federal taxpayer returns and return information from the IRS, HHSC is required pursuant to IRC 6103(p)(4) to establish and maintain, to the satisfaction of the IRS, safeguards designed to prevent unauthorized access, disclosure, and use of all returns and return information and to maintain the confidentiality of that information.
+As a condition for receiving federal taxpayer information from the IRS, HHSC is required per Internal Revenue Code 6103(p)(4) to establish and maintain, to the satisfaction of the IRS, safeguards designed to prevent unauthorized access, disclosure, and use of all returns and return information and to maintain the confidentiality of that information.
 The IRS security requirements for safeguarding IRS FTI are outlined in Publication 1075, Tax Information Security Guidelines for Federal, State and Local Agencies, Safeguards for Protecting Federal Tax Returns and Return Information.

-MEPD Income Eligibility and Verification System (IEVS) specialists must independently verify the income and resource information from any of the data matches to ensure continuous financial eligibility for the MEPD programs.
+Income Eligibility and Verification System (IEVS) specialists must independently verify the income and resource information from any data matches to ensure continuous financial eligibility.

 C-2240 Alternate Means of Communication

-HHSC must accommodate an applicant's/recipient's reasonable request to receive communications by alternative means or at alternate locations.
+HHSC must accommodate a person’s reasonable request to receive communications by alternative means or at alternate locations.

-The applicant/recipient must specify in writing the alternate mailing address or means of contact and include a statement that using the home mailing address or normal means of contact could endanger the applicant/recipient.
+The person must specify in writing the alternate mailing address or means of contact and include a statement that using the home mailing address or normal means of contact could endanger the applicant or recipient.